 Ranking NFL teams’ popularity across the US

-Ranking NFL teams’ popularity across the US originally appeared on NBC Sports Philadelphia
+Ranking NFL teams’ popularity across the US originally appeared on NBC Sports Chicago

 Now that the NFL season has arrived, the battle between teams – and their fans – is ready to reignite.